andizuend/2D_Polarity_Volatility_lumping/README.md

 ----
 # Quick guide to running the 2D lumping framework
 The 2D lumping framework can be run simply via an executable (see example below), but a more powerful and convenient option is to run it via an IDE like MS Visual Studio Community with Intel's oneAPI ifx Fortran compiler (see [Dependencies](#dependencies)).
 For this purpose the Visual Studio solution (`.sln`) and related project files are included in this repository under `./2D_lumping_code/2D_Pol_Vol_lumping_with_AIOMFAC.sln`.
+The 2D lumping framework requires three distinct types of input files to characterize the components of a chemical system, generated with external tools: (1) An AIOMFAC-web-style input file listing the system components, (2) a pure-component vapour pressure file, and (3) a file listing concentrations of all components.
+The details for the (automated) generation of such files and specific format requirements are described below.
+Specific parameters for the choice of polarity axis and resolution of the lumping step are stated by the user in an editable `SETTINGS_2DLumping.txt` file.
+All the input and settings files need to be copied into folder `Input_lumping`.

 #### Necessary input files:
 1. tbd (see details in the article by Amaladhasan et al.).